Russia tells BBC journalist to go home in row with Britain - state TV | Politics

 Russia has told a BBC journalist working in Moscow to leave the country by the end of this month in retaliation for what it called London's discrimination against Russian journalists working in Britain, state TV reported late on Thursday.

 Rossiya-24 said Russian authorities had decided against renewing Rainsford's accreditation to work as a foreign journalist in Moscow beyond the end of this month when her existing visa expires.
-The move responded to London's refusal to renew or issue visas to Russian journalists in Britain, it said.
+The move was a response to London's refusal to renew or issue visas to Russian journalists in Britain, it said.

 The channel cited Britain's treatment of state-backed Russian broadcaster RT and of online state news outlet Sputnik, saying neither could get accredited in Britain to cover international events.
 The British government did not immediately respond to a request for comment.